r57zone/DSAdvance/README.md

 To connect external pedals, change the COM port number by changing the `COMPort` parameter in the `ExternalPedals` section.

+To turn off the DualSense or DualShock 4, hold down the PS button for 10-15 seconds until the controller turns off.

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.